momoproxycom/proxy-switchysharp/README.md

 <h2>1.
 Download and Install Proxy SwitchySharp</h2>
-To begin using Proxy SwitchySharp, you need to install the extension on your Chrome browser.
+To begin using <a href="https://momoproxy.com/blog/proxy-switchysharp">Proxy SwitchySharp</a>, you need to install the extension on your Chrome browser.
 Follow these steps:

 <li>Go to the Chrome Web Store</li>
 Open the Chrome Web Store in your browser.